 What does it mean to decompile .NET code?

 C#, VB.NET and F# code gets compiled to IL code.
 A DLL file is produced by the compilation of a .NET project (csproj, vbproj…).
 A DLL file is a binary file that contains IL code compiled with an efficient binary format.
 IL stands for Intermediate Language.
-IL code is intermediate in the sense it sits between high level language like C# and low-level native code executed by the CPU.
-Consequently IL is much less human-readable than C# code and much more human-readable than native code.
+IL code is intermediate in the sense it sits between high-level language like C# and low-level native code executed by the CPU.
+Consequently, IL is much less human-readable than C# code and much more human-readable than native code.

 When you write code in C#, VB.NET, or F#, it gets compiled into IL code, which stands for Intermediate Language.
 This IL code is then stored in a DLL file.
 A DLL is a binary file that contains the IL code compiled in an efficient binary format.
 While IL is less human-readable than C# code, it’s still more human-readable than the low-level native code that the CPU executes.

-At runtime the the IL code within the DLLs is compiled by the JIT compiler to native code.
+At runtime, the IL code within the DLLs is compiled by the JIT compiler to native code.
 The native code is then directly executed by the CPU.
 JIT stands for Just-In-Time: JIT compiling means that the IL code of a method is compiled to native code only when the method is called for the first time at runtime.

 Here is the .NET compilation process illustrated: